Comedy group that made a film depicting Jesus as gay attacked on Christmas Eve, Brazilian police say

 (CNN)Police in Rio de Janeiro said at least four men were involved in a Christmas Eve attack at the headquarters of a Brazilian comedy group after their release of a film that depicts Jesus as gay, according to state news agency Agencia Brasil.

-The comedy group Porta dos Fundos stated in a Facebook post that Molotov cocktails were thrown toward their building and that security staff was able to control the fire.
+The comedy group Porta dos Fundos stated in a Facebook post that Molotov cocktails were thrown toward their building and that security staff were able to control the fire.

 "There were no injuries despite the action of putting several innocent lives at risk," according to the statement.
 Authorities are investigating video of a group claiming responsibility for the attack.